 Watch where you’re going, take weather-appropriate clothing, be aware of the forecast, and tell somebody where you are going to be.
 And if you’re going to stay out until after blue hour, make sure you know exactly how to get back.

-Mountain landscape photography: the end
+Mountain landscape photography: final words

 I hope this article has inspired you to get out and create your own mountain photography.

 The next time you’re out shooting mountains, remember these tips – and have fun!